-We often get calls asking if we can design a prototype, or, have we ever worked with the X Y Z technology?
-After a few probing questions, what we learn that this company need is a product developed, not a prototype designed—at least not yet.
+We often get calls asking if we can design a prototype, or have we ever worked with the X Y Z technology?
+After a few probing questions, what we learn is that this company needs a product developed, not a prototype designed—at least not yet.

 It is essential to understand the steps in product development and to make sure these steps are followed in the right order.
 Doing the wrong thing well is worth nothing.

-The processes you follow are slightly different depending on who you are.
+The processes you follow are slightly different, depending on who you are.
 If you’re a large established company, you are likely not to be reading this email, and even if you are, you likely do not need our help.
-If you’re a small company in a niche market, then this email is for you.
+If you’re a small company in a niche market, then this blog is for you.

 Niche market companies must pay close attention to development budgets.
 Because they sell a relatively small number of units per year, development dollars spent to make up a significant part of unit cost.
 Lowering development costs can be more critical than lessening manufacturing costs.